-This post is based on my joint work with Linda Reichl.
+This post is based on my work

 Let us recall from the previous chapters that the BEC occupies the lowest quantum state, at that point macroscopic quantum phenomena become apparent.
 Above the BEC are excited atoms, which occupy higher quantum states.
 The are two types of interactions:

 - excited atoms – excited atoms: (Uehling-Ulenbeck term),

 - condensate atoms – excited atoms: (condensate growth term).

 The above model has been remarkably successful in describing several Bose-Einstein Condensate (BEC) dynamical problems, in both the hydrodynamic and collisionless regimes, with extremely broad temperature ranges, and even the description of the condensate growth.
 It also provides a clear picture of what physical processes are taking place in a partially condensed Bose gas and gives information about the superfluid properties of the system.
 However, as pointed out by Linda Reichl et. al. (Phys.
 Rev. A, 2013 & 2014), the description of the thermal component of the BEC is simplified in this system due to the use an approximate particlelike Hartree-Fock excitation spectrum; that makes predictions for transport properties at low temperature inaccurate, for instance, sound speeds at .
 As a consequence, according to the breakthrough idea of Linda Reichl, a collision operator is missing in the model!